jadecobra/python_tdd_exercises/source/bonus/learn_directory_relationships.rst

 how to see what directory I am in
 ********************************************************************************************

-I start by checking where I am in the terminal_ because It is easier to go where I want if I know where I am.
+I start by checking where I am in the terminal_ because It is easier to go where I want, if I know where I am.
 I can do this with the pwd_ program

 .. code-block:: python
   :emphasize-lines: 1